Sleep Room

-Sleep Room are an English alternative rock band from Reading, Berkshire who have attracted attention from Berkshire's music community Josaka and the BBC who have noted them for their original sound, epic soundscapes and emotive style.
+Sleep Room is an English alternative rock band from Reading, Berkshire.
+Their music has been noted for an original sound and emotive style.

-Sleep Room are a relatively reclusive band whose sporadic and extraordinary live performances have won them acclaim and a small cult following.
-To date, Sleep Room have made three albums, attracting endorsement by Planet Sound and BBC radio, while winning praise for their performance at the charity event Oxjam in Reading.
-Their influences include a diverse range of bands, most notably Joy Division, Sigur Rós, Elbow and Pink Floyd.
-Sleep Room take their name from the conspiratorial brainwashing technique allegedly used by the CIA in the early 1970s Project MKUltra, which involved sensory deprivation and sub-conscious behavioural response to sound.
+Sleep Room has made four albums and performed at the 2012 charity event Oxjam in Reading.
+Sleep Room takes their name from the conspiratorial brainwashing technique allegedly used by the CIA in the early 1970s Project MKUltra, which involved sensory deprivation and sub-conscious behavioural response to sound.

 History

 The founding members of Sleep Room, Nigel Weston and Ryan Cook, met on Berkshire's online music community Josaka, and following the break-up of Weston's earlier unnamed band, the two auditioned for drummers and bassists, eventually being impressed by Richard King's John Bonham-esque dynamics.